shibo-chen/markdown-cv/index.md

 `2018`
 __Understanding the Value of Ensemble of Moving Target Defenses in Morpheus__
 - <u>Shibo Chen</u>
-- *In this work, I studied the average time needed to penetrate a de-featured Morpheus design.
+- *In this work, we studied the average time needed to penetrate a de-featured Morpheus design.
 The result underscores the robustness of Morpheus defenses.*

 `2018`
 __PowerSpy Upgraded: Location Tracking using Mobile Device Power Analysis__